happiguru/Multi-User-Blogging-App/README.md

 - Open a terminal
 - Clone this repo using: `git clone "https://github.com/happiguru/Happi_Blog"`
 - Create a mysql database
-- Chnage mysql information on the env file
+- Change mysql information on the env file
 - Run `php artisan serve` on the terminal
 ## Open app in browser